I was waiting for the Korean Air flight at Mumbai airport. It was my first overseas trip.

 After getting an offer letter from Samsung Electronics, S, Korea, I resigned from Zensar Technologies, Pune in January 2005.

-I remember waiting for the Korean Air from Mumbai International Airport.
-I was curious how the Korean culture would be and was eager to meet some Korean people in the airport who could satisfy my curiosity.
+On the 19th Feb, I flew from Baroda to Mumbai.
+I had a few hours stopover at Mumbai airport.
+I was curious about how the Korean culture would be.
+I was eager to meet some Korean people at the airport.
 While I was waiting, I met a Japanese girl, and she shared her photographs back in Japan.
-She had been to Korea, and she shared her experience about the Korean food.
-I didn’t know how to cook, so I was bit nervous how things will turn out.
+She had been to Korea.
+She shared her experience with Korean food.
+I didn’t know how to cook, so I was nervous about how things will turn out.

-The best part I like about the Korean people is their humility.
+The best part I like about Korean people is their humility.
 They respect elders and follow orders.
 You will never see any street fight or people shouting at one another.
 Even if there are accidents, people stop their cars and resolve the matter peacefully.